mock-foundation/moc/README.md

 ## Step 1 - Download right version of Xcode

-The development is going with Xcode 14 beta 1.
+The development is going with **Xcode 14 beta**.
 You can download it from [Apple Developer](https://developer.apple.com/download/release/).

 ## Step 2 - Obtain `api_id` and `api_hash`